 How often is this course offered?

 Continuous intake, you may start at any time.
-You have 16 weeks to complete the course after you are enrolled.
+You have 16 weeks to complete the course and final exam after you are enrolled.
 The course is self paced, no instructor, and you work through it at your own pace.